-Antlions are interesting creatures that kids love learning abut.
-They especially love seeing their homes and capturing them in their hands for closer inspection.
+Antlions are incredible creatures that your kids will love to learn about.
+Inspecting these tactful creatures is a curious delight for young children; they will especially love seeing their tiny homes, and capturing them in their hands for a closer look.

 What is an Antlion?

-Hunting for antlions can be fascinating and by taking the time to watch them you can learn what they eat, how they capture their prey and how they make their trap.
-Best of all, you can hold them!
+Hunting for antlions can be fascinating.
+By taking the time to watch them, you can learn what they eat, how they capture their prey, and how they make their trap.
+Best of all, you can hold them (gently)!

 Where can you find antlions?

-If you’re not lucky enough to find their little inverted cone homes at your place, you can hunt for them anywhere you see fine-grained dirt, protection from the elements and most importantly, where there are lots of ants!
+If you’re not lucky enough to find their little inverted cone homes at your place, you can hunt for them anywhere you see fine-grained dirt and protection from the elements – and lots of ants, of course!

 Are antlions safe?

 Antlions are harmless.
-Their mandible is usually too small to bite you.
-Holding them is generally considered quite safe.
+Their mandible is usually too small to bite you, so holding them is considered quite safe.